RadeonOpenCompute/ROCm_Documentation/Programming_Guides/HIP-FAQ.rst

 ROCclr (Radeon Open Compute Common Language Runtime) is a virtual device interface that compute runtimes interact with backends such as ROCr on Linux, as well as PAL on Windows.

-Can a HIP binary run on both AMD and Nvidia platforms?
+Can a HIP binary run on both AMD and NVIDIA platforms?
 ------------------------------------------------------

 HIP is a source-portable language that can be compiled to run on either AMD or NVIDIA platform.
-HIP tools don't create a binary that can run on either platform.
+HIP tools don't create a fat binary that can run on either platform.

-What's the difference between HIP and HCC?
+What's the difference between HIP and HC?
 -----------------------------------------

 HIP is a portable C++ language that supports a strong subset of the CUDA run-time APIs and device-kernel language.
-It's designed to simplify CUDA conversion to portable C++.
+It is designed to simplify CUDA conversion to portable C++.
 HIP provides a C-compatible run-time API, C-compatible kernel-launch mechanism, C++ kernel language and pointer-based memory management.

 A C++ dialect, hc is supported by the AMD compiler.
 It provides C++ run time, C++ kernel-launch APIs (parallel_for_each), C++ kernel language, and several memory-management options, including pointers, arrays and array_view (with implicit data synchronization).
-Itâ€™s intended to be a leading indicator of the ISO C++ standard.
+It is intended to be a leading indicator of the ISO C++ standard.
 The HCC compiler has been deprecated in the ROCm Release v3.5.

 On HIP-Clang, can I link HIP code with host code compiled with another compiler such as gcc, icc, or clang ?
 ------------------------------------------------------------------------------------------------------------